stephankistmann/ewally/README.md

 ## How to install

-Run the command "yarn" at the terminal to install dependencies
+Run the command line "yarn" in the terminal to install dependencies

 ## How to use it